AresMUSH/aresmush/plugins/fs3skills/help/en/manage_skills.md

 ## Roll Results

-Anyone with the `receives_roll_results` permission will see a message whenever someone rolls an ability.
-This allows you to judge situations even without being in the room.
+Roll results can be sent to a channel, configured in the FS3Skills settings.
+Storytellers can join that channel in order to judge situations even without being in the room.
+The roll command will also let you roll for other people, if storytellers prefer to roll something privately.

 ## Adjusting Skills